 The private sector is not subject to such legislation in these regions, save for the ADA which applies to certain US businesses over a given size.

-You might conclude that the disparity between scores between these sectors is because private sector companies are not legally required to make their websites accessible.
+You might conclude that the disparity between scores between these sectors is because private sector companies are, in the EU at least, not likely to be sued for having an inaccessible website.
+Nor are they subject to regular auditing by central governments in the way that public sector websites are.

 Other factors may include people simply not being aware of the impact of poor accessibility on web users.
 It’s hard to fix a problem if you don’t know you have one.